 Dedicated guides and tender boats for each group

-All water based transfers between Kasane river border post (immigration) and any of the Ichobezi River Lodges, return
+All water-based transfers between the Kasane River border post (immigration) and any of the Ichobezi River Lodges, return

 All fuel